rstormsf/AlgoryCrowdsaleRomanStormAudit/audit/README.md

 ### Token Contract

-The *ALG* contract is built on the *ReleasableToken, UpgradeableToken* token contracts from https://github.com/TokenMarketNet/ico.
+The *ALG* contract is built on the *ReleasableToken, UpgradeableToken, BurnableToken, StandardToken* token contracts from https://github.com/TokenMarketNet/ico.

 Algory token implements Upgradeable token which means users can opt-in amount of tokens to the next smart contract revision Transfers will be halted during the ICO, and only will be enabled after crowdsale is finished.